chelyabinsk/footexp/README.md

 Then the 3 columns are combined into one column.

-event_time and odds columns are combined to create a state
+event_time and odds group columns are combined to create a state.
+E.g. *10_2* means group 2 at minute 10

 Markov chain is calculated from the transition between states